nshubina/Portfolio/Test Design/Pairwise/Work with PICT/README.md

 | 18 | Xiaomi | Android | Flip phone   | OLED          | White  |
 | 19 | Apple  | iOS     | Smartphone   | OLED          | Gray   |
 | 20 | Lenovo | Android | Flip phone   | OLED          | Gray   |

+# Conclusion

+Using pairwise testing with PICT significantly reduced the total number of test cases required.
+Without optimization, testing all possible combinations of the five parameters would result in:

+    4 (Brand) × 2 (OS) × 2 (Type) × 3 (Display type) × 5 (Color) = 240 combinations

+However, thanks to pairwise testing and the use of constraints to exclude invalid scenarios, we generated only:

+    20 optimized test cases

+This means we tested all meaningful pairs while reducing the number of cases by over 90%, saving time and effort without compromising coverage